blackflux/js-gardener/README.md

 Set eslint custom rules

-- `flow-enforce`: Set to `1` to enforce flow for every file.
-Not enforced by default.
 - `kebab-case-enforce`: Set to `0` to not enforce kebab case for all js files.

 ### npm